TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/guides/bloblang/methods/object-and-arrays.md

 tags: [ "Tyk Streams", "Bloblang", "Bloblang Methods", "Objects", "Arrays" ]
 ---

+Bloblang, the query and transformation language used within Tyk Streams, offers methods for manipulating objects and arrays.
+These methods provide efficient ways to filter, transform, and manipulate structured data, enabling streamlined data processing pipelines.
+Whether you're working with JSON objects or arrays of varying complexity, Bloblang's Object and Array Methods offer a range of use cases for data validation and transformations.

 ## all

 Checks each element of an array against a query and returns true if all elements passed.
 An error occurs if the target is not an array, or if any element results in the provided query returning a non-boolean result.
 Returns false if the target array is empty.